MatthewPierson/Vieux/README.md

 1. 'cd' into the 'PythonOTADowngrader' folder
 2. run './main.py' or, if the first command doesn't work, 'python3 main.py'
-3. Connect your device in DFU mode and follow what the program says
+3. Follow what the tool tells you to do
+4. Profit?

 # Known Issues

-32 Bit isn't working at the moment.
-I know what is needed to fix/add 32 bit support, I just need to actually do it

 Sometimes the program will crash and complain about "USB permissions" if it is run multiple times back to back in quick succession.
 No clue why it does this, but just waiting 5 seconds or so will fix this issue